johndimm/headliners-and-sidemen/README.md

 The data is from [musicbrainz](https://musicbrainz.org/doc/MusicBrainz_Database).

 Here is the data extraction query.
-The query has to be handled in batches.

 ```
 select rg.id as release_group,